Blog Section

 More

-You’re probably aware of the primary factors that can cause or worsen pain.
-These can include poor posture, injury, too little (or too much) activity, and specific conditions such as arthritis.
+The primary factors that can cause or worsen pain include poor posture, injury, too little (or too much) activity, and specific conditions such as arthritis.
+However, what you eat can also help to manage or relieve pain, or even prevent it injury in the first place.

 Here are some of our top nutrition tips for managing pain.